gsoft-inc/wl-squide/docs/reference/rsbuild/defineBuildHostConfig.md

 This is an experimental feature.
 !!!

 Creates an Rsbuild [configuration object](https://rsbuild.dev/config/index) that is adapted for a Squide host application in **build** mode.
+This function is a wrapper built on top of [@workleap/rsbuild-configs](https://www.npmjs.com/package/@workleap/rsbuild-configs).
+Make sure to read the [defineBuildConfig](https://gsoft-inc.github.io/wl-web-configs/rsbuild/configure-build/) documentation first.

 !!!info
 If the application _**does not**_ not include any remote modules, use the [defineBuildConfig](https://gsoft-inc.github.io/wl-web-configs/rsbuild/configure-build/) function instead of `defineBuildHostConfig`.
-!!!

-!!!info
-This function is a wrapper built on top of [@workleap/rsbuild-configs](https://www.npmjs.com/package/@workleap/rsbuild-configs).
-Make sure to read the [defineBuildConfig](https://gsoft-inc.github.io/wl-web-configs/rsbuild/configure-build/) documentation first.
 !!!

 ## Reference